 Applicability to Digital Services

-• SEO/PPC/Digital Marketing: Similar rules apply.
+- SEO/PPC/Digital Marketing: Similar rules apply.
 Cross-border payments to foreign vendors require compliance with withholding obligations.
+Domestic vendors may also require applying the SEO services TDS rate during invoicing.

 TDS Rates for Digital Services: Indian vs. US Context